 - Low-risk desk jobs after brief illness

-- Employee has already been back at work successfully for period
+- Employee has already been back at work successfully for a period

 What Does Return-to-Work Assessment Include?